markteo/DesktopApp/README.md

 #Desktop App - QR Code Generator

 This is a desktop application that generates a QR Code for download at the end.
+The program runs as a wizard, guiding the user to choose all the information needed to generate a QR Code.
+This application also has the ability to add new Licenses, Inventory items and generate Access Keys for use.

+Java 1.8 and above is required.

 ## Running the Desktop App